Ask HopeStage to review this study with me

-This recruiting study focuses on bipolarity and currently lists sites or participation links in France.
+This study is recruiting.
+It focuses on bipolarity and currently lists participation information in France.

 Taking part may help test a support approach in real life.